Create Database Objects with SAP HANA Database Explorer

 Prerequisites

-- An SAP HANA database such as SAP HANA Cloud trial or the SAP HANA, express edition that includes the SAP HANA database explorer
+- An SAP HANA database such as SAP HANA Cloud free trial, free tier, or the SAP HANA, express edition that includes the SAP HANA database explorer

-The following steps will create sample objects for a hotel database using create and insert statements.
+The following steps will create a sample hotel dataset using create and insert statements.
 The next tutorial will demonstrate some of the ways these objects can be exported or imported.

 -

-In the SAP HANA database explorer, select the previously created SAP HANA Cockpit or SAP HANA database and open a SQL console.
-Do not use the HDI container.
+In the SAP HANA database explorer, select the database HC_HDB and open a SQL console.

 -